pip-services/pip-services-docs/content/en/golang/expressions/variants/type_unsafe_variant_operations.md

 ### Constructors

 #### NewTypeUnsafeVariantOperations
-Create new instance of the component
+Creates a new instance of the component
 > NewTypeUnsafeVariantOperations() [*TypeUnsafeVariantOperations]()

 ### Methods